RuABraun/texterrors/README.md

 Does character aware alignment by default, core is C++ so is fast.

-Supports just scoring keywords or phrases and other things.
+Supports scoring by group (for example by speaker) or just scoring keywords or phrases and other things.
 Meant to replace older tools like `sclite` by being easy to use, modify and extend.

 See here for [background motivation](https://ruabraun.github.io/jekyll/update/2020/11/27/On-word-error-rates.html).